handracs2007/sites/blog/grpcmtlsgo/index.md

 #### Brief introduction to mTLS
 In today's web, it is very rare to see a website that is not secured at least using HTTPS (HTTP over TLS).
 It has been a norm in the industry that websites are ought to use HTTPS instead of just using plain HTTP.
 Some web browsers have taken further step as well to flag a website as insecure (through the RED warning in the address bar) when users try to access a website using only HTTP.

-In a traditional HTTPS, clients (mostly web browsers), verifies the identity of a server through its digital certificate.
+In a traditional HTTPS, clients (mostly web browsers), verify the identity of a server through its digital certificate.
 The digital certificate contains information of a website such as the domain name, the organisation, and some other information deemed as necessary.
-This is know as one-way TLS, whereas its only client that verifies the server.
+This is known as one-way TLS, whereas it's only the client that verifies the server.

 In mTLS, the verification goes both way.
 Client needs to verify the server, and server needs to verify the client.
 Both verification is done using digital certificate.
 Due to the nature of it, mTLS is sometimes known as two-way TLS as well.